xfac11/Project3D/README.md

   o Keyboard done!
   o simple physics (jump and fall) x Height-map terrain rendering, user can walk on the terrain using WASD keys.

+  1/9 Tekniker gjorda

+Core techniques (1,1):
+  o Deferred Rendering (Filip)
+- Geometry (2,1):
+  o Parsing and rendering an existing model format (OBJ, MD5, etc).
+This includes parsing and using the material defined in the           format (textures).
+If you use a library like Assimp, it does not count.
+(Filip,DONE) o Height-map terrain rendering, user can walk on the terrain using WASD keys.
+(Karlos)
+- Texturing and Lighting (1,2):
+  o Normal mapping(Daniel)
+- Projection Techniques (1,1):
+  o Shadow mapping
+  o Skybox (om denna ger poäng, gör denna)

+- Acceleration Techniques (2,1):
+  o Portal Culling
+  o Front to Back rendering
+  o Back face culling using Geometry Shader (Karlos Done kindof (fix model if problem)

+- Other techniques (2,3):
+  o Particle systems with Billboarded particles ▪ If Particles are updated on the GPU, counts as 2 o Gaussian filter in Compute Shader
+  o Bilateral filter in CS (any filter that can be applied in two passes) o Mouse Picking () o Screen-Space Antialiasing o Water-effect (based on vertex or texture animations) o Glow-effect o Make a small game in your application